cncf/glossary/content/en/stateless_apps.md

 ## What it is

-A stateless application doesn’t save any client session (state) data on the server where the application lives.
-Each session is carried out as if it was the first time and responses are not dependent upon data from a previous session and provides functionality to use print services, CDN (Content Delivery Network) or the Web Servers in order to process every short-term request.
-For example, someone is searching a question in the search engine and pressed the Enter button.
-In case if the searching operation gets interrupted or closed due to some reason, you have to start a new one as there is no saved data for your previous request.
+A stateless application is a program that does not save client data generated during interaction with the user in one session, for use in the next session.
+An example for stateless application could be a calculator that always starts with zero without storing the calculations or data from before.

 ## Problem it addresses